RMHogervorst/satrdayamsterdam_for_tha_loop/README.md

 ### Use `purrr` to feed four cats

 Imagine having 4 cats.
-Four real cats who need food, care and ... to live a happy life.
-Every now and then it's time to feed them.
+Four real cats who need food, care and love to live a happy life.
+They start to meow, so it’s time to feed them.
 Our real life algorithm would be:

   - give food to cat 1
   - give food to cat 2
--   ...
+  - …

+But life is not that simple.
+Some of your cats are good cats and some are bad.
+You want to spoil the good cats and give normal food to the bad cats.

+### Elements for the four cats problem

 In real life we would have to have some place for the cats and their bowls.
 In R the place for cats and their bowls can be a `data.frame` (or `tibble`)

-Turn your for loop into a purrr map function.

-We start with cats, because why not.
+We start with cats.
+The cats have a name and a Goodness.

 ``` r
 library(tibble)